OpenNews/datainstitute-website/homepage.md

 All workshop students will need to use their own laptop, which must be able to install software like R Studio.
 This means that Chromebooks and iPads won’t work.
 We’ll provide other materials, including links to where you can get the software we’ll be using for free.

 You must be an Ida B. Wells Society member to apply.
-Membership is free and [you can sign up here](mailto:https://idabwellssociety.org/membership-account/membership-levels/).
+Membership is free and [you can sign up here](mailto:https://idabwellssociety.org/membership-account/membership-levels/), and then [fill out The Data Institute application here](https://airtable.com/shrC5s1Jzf9tqZd4t).

 <!--